efeAky/python-turn-based-battle-engine/README.md

 - Add new character types or enemies
 - Implement new special moves and abilities
-- Improve the battle system or add features like items, levels, or AI
+- Improve the battle system or add features like items, levels etc.

 ## Features